The Post

 But T2D isn’t the only thing changing the way Adelaide drivers get around.
 From coastal duplications to airport access upgrades and local safety fixes, here’s what else is happening across the south, west and north – and what it means for your drive.

 Driving across the state?
-Check out our articles on 2026 road projects in the Adelaide Hills and across regional South Australia.
+Check out our article on 2026 road projects in the Adelaide Hills.

 South